Amazon.com takes on PayPal, Square with credit card reader

 The biggest technology firms like Apple Inc (AAPL.O) and Google Inc (GOOG.O) may also step up their investment in mobile payments, which is taking off as smartphones become ubiquitous.

 Amazon hopes to court small businesses in part by charging lower fees than Square and eBay Inc's (EBAY.O) PayPal.
-Those who sign up for Amazon's programme before Oct.
-31 will be charged 1.75 percent for each card swiped until January 2016.
+Those who sign up for Amazon's program before October 31 will be charged 1.75 percent for each card swiped until January 2016.

 For those who sign up after October, Amazon will take a 2.5 percent cut of each card swipe, still less than Square's 2.75 percent flat transaction rate and PayPal's 2.7 percent.